zumasys/docs/site/rover/release-notes/web/1-1-1/README.md

     - QAV Table always shows headers
     - Payout payment submission now works as expected
     - Payment via Split Tender with a credit in the invoice list now works as expected
+    - Line item custom field values are now populated in the sales order when adding to cart.
+    - Fixed issues with Mixed User/Register Mode not prompting for a user with admin credentials to select a register when the Rover Local Web Service is running, but the authenticated user lacks required permissions to select a register.
+    - Fixed issues with inventory dialog display scrolling the base page headers out of view.
+    - Credit Card entry modifications to user experience and fixed bug with adding/deleting cards
+    - Delivery dates on line items now reflect the ship date entered in the order header
+  - **Customers**
+    - Creating a new ticket now defaults the customer field to the current customer
+    - Fixed issues with navigation after adding or deleting an shipping address.
     - Credit Card entry modifications to user experience and fixed bug with adding/deleting cards
     - Delivery dates on line items now reflect the ship date entered in the order header
   - **Customers**